wesleyboar/DS-User-Guide/user-guide/docs/usecases/arduino/usecase_quoFEM.md

 To connect SimCenter applications and Jupyter notebooks in DesignSafe, it's essential to ensure that all required tools are accessible from both frameworks.
 The SimCenter's vision is well-aligned with this concept and offers all of the necessary functionality through backend applications installed in DesignSafe that can be accessed via Tapis apps.
 This is schematically shown in Fig 2.
 Additionally, all SimCenter workflows are stored in JSON files that represent all steps in a workflow.
 This file is readily accesible using a JSON parser.

 ![quoFEm in DesignSafe](img/UC2-Arduino-2.png "Probabilistic calibration")
-<p style="quoFEm in DesignSafe"> Fig.2 - Running quoFEM analysis using remote computing resources at DesignSafe </p>
+<p style="text-align: center;"> Fig.2 - Running quoFEM analysis using remote computing resources at DesignSafe </p>

 In quoFEM, the workflow data is stored in a tmp.SimCenter folder that can be accessed from the quoFEM desktop, sent to an HPC, or accessed from a notebook.
 For the examples presented in this document, the  information included in this folder is sufficient to run all cases.